 The Petroleum (Integrated) Industry is a mature, cyclical sector that encompasses several business lines.
 The typical company here conducts oil exploration and development programs, refines and markets oil, and may produce chemicals.
 The emphasis has long been on the "upstream" end, or exploration, since it generates the highest margins most of the time.
 Sizable spending is mainly directed overseas, where most oil reserves are found.

 Stocks in this industry are most appropriate for investors stressing above-average total return potential over a 3- to 5-year period.
-There is special suitability for conservative investors, given the solid financial strength of many of the companies and the comparative stability of their stock prices.
-Ties to the business cycle usually mean the industry doesn't do as well when the economy is in a downturn.
+There is special suitability for conservative investors, given the solid Financial Strength of many of the companies and the comparative stability of their stock prices.
+Ties to the business cycle usually mean the industry doesn't perform as well when the economy is in a downturn.
 But good dividend yields provide downside support.